xerions/phoenix_swagger/README.md

 end
 ```

-That's all after this run the `phoenix.swagger.generate` mix task for the `swagger-ui` json
+That's all.
+Recompile your app `mix phoenix.server`, then run the `phoenix.swagger.generate`
-file generation into directory with `phoenix` application:
+mix task for the `swagger-ui` json file generation into directory with `phoenix` application:

 ```
 mix phoenix.swagger.generate